-According to the Health and Family Planning Commission of Guizhou Province, the patient aged 52 from Qiannan was involved in poultry selling before onset and has been hospitalised.
+According to the Health and Family Planning Commission of Guizhou Province, the patient, aged 51, in Qiandongnan, had live poultry contact before onset.

 The CHP's Port Health Office conducts health surveillance measures at all boundary control points.
 Thermal imaging systems are in place for body temperature checks on inbound travellers.
 Suspected cases will be immediately referred to public hospitals for follow-up.

 The display of posters and broadcasting of health messages in departure and arrival halls as health education for travellers is under way.
 The travel industry and other stakeholders are regularly updated on the latest information.

 The public should maintain strict personal, hand, food and environmental hygiene and take heed of the advice below while handling poultry: